rickyganteng/Ticketing-web-API/README.md

 <h1 align="center">ExpressJS - Back End - Ticketing-Web-API</h1>

 an online cinema ticket purchase website that is easy to use for all ages.
-[More about Express](https://en.wikipedia.org/wiki/Express.js)

 ## Built With